spotinst/terraform-provider-spotinst/docs/resources/elastigroup_aws.md

 * `user_data` - (Optional) The user data to provide when launching the instance.
 * `shutdown_script` - (Optional) The Base64-encoded shutdown script that executes prior to instance termination, for more information please see: [Shutdown Script](https://api.spotinst.com/integration-docs/elastigroup/concepts/compute-concepts/shutdown-scripts/)
 * `ebs_optimized` - (Optional) Enable high bandwidth connectivity between instances and AWS’s Elastic Block Store (EBS).
 For instance types that are EBS-optimized by default this parameter will be ignored.
-* `placement_tenancy` - (Optional) Enable dedicated tenancy.
+* `placement_tenancy` - (Optional, Default: "default") Enable dedicated tenancy.
 Note: There is a flat hourly fee for each region in which dedicated tenancy is used.
+Valid values: "default", "dedicated" .
 * `metadata_options` - (Optional) Data that used to configure or manage the running instances:
     * `http_tokens` - (Required) The state of token usage for your instance metadata requests.
 Valid values: `optional` or `required`.
     * `http_put_response_hop_limit` - (Optional, Default: `1`) The desired HTTP PUT response hop limit for instance metadata requests.
 The larger the number, the further instance metadata requests can travel.
 Valid values: Integers from `1` to `64`.